Elmer Bendiner

 Elmer Bendiner (February 11, 1916 – September 16, 2001) was an American writer and journalist.

 Bendiner was born in Pittsburgh to William Bendiner, a businessman, and Lillian (maiden name Schwartz).
 His brother was Robert Bendiner.
 Growing up Jewish in an Appalachian environment where the Ku Klux Klan was influential and "Jews, Catholics, and the very few blacks on the outskirts of town ... served as ritualistic enemies" helped shape him.
 He attended the City College of New York from 1932 to 1935, then met Esther Shapiro, an editorial assistant, while he was working for the Brooklyn Daily Eagle; they were married in 1941, shortly before the U.S. entered World War II.
-During the war, Bendiner served as a B-17 Flying Fortress navigator, receiving the Distinguished Flying Cross, the Air Medal with three oak leaf clusters, and the Purple Heart.
+During the war, Bendiner served as a B-17 Flying Fortress navigator, in the 379th bomb group at station 117 Kimbolton England, receiving the Distinguished Flying Cross, the Air Medal with three oak leaf clusters, and the Purple Heart.
 He participated in the famous Schweinfurt-Regensburg mission and survived the ditching of his Fortress in the English Channel.